 Discretion may be applied when publications are authored by a consortium.

 If you have concerns about a potential reviewer, consider appointing someone else.
 If you believe a reviewer’s recommendation on a manuscript was made to further their own interests, you may tell the authors they do not need to address that point.

 We are aware that certain specialist areas may involve a higher likelihood of association and overlap between researchers.
 In some instances, you may be the best-placed individual to act as Editor despite a connection with the author or authors.
 In this case, you should inform your IJN editorial contact.
 They can then refer the case for review by our Research Integrity team.

 By agreeing to peer review a manuscript you are providing essential neutral assessment.
 As such, you should ensure that you have no conflicts of interest that could be seen to prevent you from acting in an impartial manner.

 You should ensure that you have no recent association with the author and that you have not previously coauthored with them.
 You should also not have a recent shared employment history.

-IJN operates a ‘single blind’ approach to peer review.
+IJN operates a ‘double blind’ approach to peer review.
 Your name will not be made available to the authors.
 This allows you to provide honest, pertinent feedback.